First Naveen Patnaik ministry

-Naveen Patnaik was elected as the chief minister of Odisha for the first time in 2000 after NDA secured a landslide victory in the 2000 Odisha Legislative Assembly election.
+Naveen Patnaik was elected as the chief minister of Orissa for the first time in 2000 after NDA secured a landslide victory in the 2000 Orissa Legislative Assembly election.
 The elections were held in February 2000 in two phases.
-NDA secured 107 seats out of 147 in the twelfth Odisha Legislative Assembly.
+NDA secured 107 seats out of 147 in the twelfth Orissa Legislative Assembly.
 BJD secured 69 seats while BJP secured 38 seats.

 Brief history

+Due to poor handling of 1999 Orissa cyclone and rise in corruption & criminal cases etc. led to rise of unpopularity of Congress, which eventually led to their dismissal performance in 2000 election.

 Chief Minister Naveen Patnaik along with 14 Cabinet Ministers, 6 Minister of State with Independent Charges and 4 Minister of State were administered the oath of office and secrecy by Governor M. M. Rajendran at the Raj Bhavan, Bhubaneswar on 5 March 2000.
 The BJD had the larger share of representation in the ministry with 16 ministers including the Chief Minister while the BJP had 9.

 Cabinet reshuffle took place on 6 August 2002 with induction of 8 new ministers.

+Assembly was dissolved early almost a year ahead & election were called in line with 2004 Indian general election.
+NDA lost the general election but won 2004 Orissa Assembly election.
+Shri Patnaik resigned on 15 May 2004 paving way for new govt.